andreperegrina/open-hours/README.md

 - `openHoursFridayLabel` - Default value is Friday
 - `openHoursSaturdayLabel` - Default value is Saturday

-To inizialice the component you need to send an array of `BussinessHour` like in this example:
+To initialize the component you need to send an array of `BussinessHour` like in this example:

 Java: